Thursday afternoon, 17 July 1997

 “Come on, Mom, get up.”

 GM: Celia doesn’t have to tug very hard before the long-time ballerina springs to both feet with a grace that the younger Flores never quite had.
 Her eyes are wide with terror as she shoves Celia away, screaming, “GO!
 GO!
 GOGOGO!”

 Celia: Celia tugs at her mother’s hand, urging her toward the stairs.
 “Come on!”

-Celia’s mom is cut off as her dad jumps the last of the stairs, tackling his wife to the floor like a rival quarterback in a football game.
+Celia’s mom is cut off as her dad jumps the last of the stairs.
+He tackles his wife like a rival quarterback in a football game.
 It’s not even a contest between the mass and momentum.
-Celia’s cheek screams as he backhands her away, then his fist comes down with another bloody crunch as he screams at the pinned and impotently flailing woman,
+Celia’s cheek screams as he backhands her away.
+Then his fist comes down with another bloody crunch as he screams at the pinned and flailing woman,

 “HOW, HOW, HOW, YOU DO THIS TO ME?!
 ME?!?!
 ALL I DO, ALL I DO FOR THIS FAMILY!!!
 YOU!
 FUCKING!!!!
 LIAR!!!!!”

 Celia: Celia bolts for the stairs, her intention to find the phone and call the police.
 She concocts the story in her head as she goes, black man, attacking my mom, please help.

 GM: Celia doesn’t see what happens next.
 But she hears it.
 The crunches.
 The smacks of impact.
 The shattering glass and furniture.
 Her mother’s high-pitched screams amidst her father’s ranting and raving.